Return to top

 Is Sweet Potato Casserole Healthy?

-Typically sweet potato casserole is loaded with butter and sugar, which makes it not healthy for you at all.
+Typically traditional sweet potato casserole is loaded with butter and sugar, which makes it not healthy for you at all.
 But the good news is, my version is healthy for you, and still has all of the flavor of the traditional version!
 Here is why this truly is a healthy sweet potato casserole recipe:

-No butter!
-I used spices to add flavor without fat, and I used cooking spray to coat the casserole dish.
+No Butter: I used spices to add flavor without fat, and I used cooking spray to coat the casserole dish.

-Way less sugar than normal: Since sweet potatoes are already really sweet, all you need is a tiny bit of maple syrup or brown sugar and vanilla to amp up the natural sweetness.
+Low Sugar: Since sweet potatoes are already really sweet, all you need is a tiny bit of maple syrup or brown sugar and vanilla to amp up the natural sweetness.

 Is classic sweet potato casserole vegan?